-If your child has problems at school because of issues with their growth, development, or behavioral disorders, the expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, have solutions.
+If your child has problems at school because of issues with their growth, development, or behavioral disorders, the expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, have solutions.
 They offer advanced treatments that help your child thrive in their environment.
 Schedule an appointment over the phone to learn more.

 School problems for children often result from conditions or disorders that affect their ability to function socially, emotionally, cognitively, or physically.
 To offer them the best chance of thriving in their environment, see the specialists at Newport Children’s Medical Group for an evaluation.